 Did You Know?

-The episode tackles the disparity that occurs with Missing White Woman Syndrome, where the media, community, etc. pull out all the stops if a missing or abducted female comes from an affluent family, looks attractive and fits the Caucasian stereotype (blonde or light brown hair, blue eyes, etc.), whereas similar cases of abduction involving females of Hispanic, African American, mixed, other ethnic groups, or lower income groups are reported minimally at best, or are completely ignored.
+This episode tackles the disparity that occurs with Missing White Woman Syndrome, where the media, community, law enforcement, etc. pull out all the stops if a missing, abducted, or murdered young woman comes from an affluent Caucasian family and fits the stereotype of the attractive Caucasian female (fair skin, blonde or light brown hair, blue or hazel eyes, athletic build, etc.), whereas similar cases of abduction or murder involving women of Hispanic, African American, mixed-race, or other ethnic groups, and/or are of lower income groups are virtually ignored by the media.
 Notable cases of Missing White Woman Syndrome include Polly Klaas, Natalee Holloway, Dru Sjodin and Jean Benet Ramsey.
 See more

 At first Lana Walker (the supposed kidnapping victim) is repeatedly referred to as being 14 years old, yet when leaflets are being printed at the very start of the episode, it can be clearly seen that her date of birth is shown as 8/15/87 and date missing is 10/5/03, actually making her 16 according to them, which should have been obvious to the investigators.
 See more

 [reviewing a sex tape belonging to their victim's neighbors

 Someone's been doing yoga.